User experience student design project

 In October I had the pleasure of completing a short course in User Experience Design at Academy Xi.
-In this course, we learned and practiced UX tools and techniques on a personal project.
+We learned and practiced UX tools and techniques in this course on a personal project.

 Research